croffler/hugo-test/site/content/sbp/dotnet-session-store.markdown

 {{%vbar%}}

-â€¢ Reduced IIS memory footprint storing the session within a remote Data Grid.{{%wbr%}}
+-  Reduced IIS memory footprint storing the session within a remote Data Grid.{{%wbr%}}

-â€¢ No code changes required to share the session with other remote IIS servers.{{%wbr%}}
+-  No code changes required to share the session with other remote IIS servers.{{%wbr%}}

-â€¢ Application elasticity - Support session replication across different IIS applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.{{%wbr%}}
+-  Application elasticity - Support session replication across different IIS applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.{{%wbr%}}

-â€¢ Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid as the session state store. {{%wbr%}}
+-  Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid as the session state store. {{%wbr%}}

-â€¢ Session replication over the WAN support - Utilizing GigaSpaces Multi-Site Replication over the WAN technology.
+-  Session replication over the WAN support - Utilizing GigaSpaces Multi-Site Replication over the WAN technology.
 Support data compression and encryption.{{%wbr%}}

-â€¢ HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated or partitioned.{{%wbr%}}
+-  HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated or partitioned.{{%wbr%}}

-â€¢ Transparent IIS Failover - Allow IIS restart without any session data loss.{{%wbr%}}
+-  Transparent IIS Failover - Allow IIS restart without any session data loss.{{%wbr%}}

-â€¢ Sticky session and Non-sticky session support - Your requests can move across multiple IIS seamlessly.{{%wbr%}}
+-  Sticky session and Non-sticky session support - Your requests can move across multiple IIS seamlessly.{{%wbr%}}

 {{%/vbar%}}